dottobr83/ose_cartridge_javase/README.md

 ## How to create a runnable JAR.

-You can create a runnable JAR using differents tools, in this example we have used eclipse.
+You can create a runnable JAR using differents tools, let see some examples

+### eclipse

 1. Just right-click on your project folder (in Eclipse) and select Export